-Hi, my name is Carol McDonough,I’ve been making pottery, sculpture and photographs for 35 years.
+Hi, my name is Carol McDonough,I’ve been making pottery, sculpture and photographs for over 35 years.
 Studying photography at Ohio U and then getting a BFA in ceramics at Ohio State in 1981.
 Over the years my work has changed ranging from a line of Art Deco giftware to my current nature inspired sculptures, garden art and tiles.
 I’ve sold my work at street fairs, in shops and at wholesale shows.
 It has been sold as far away as Oslo Norway and Vienna Austria as well as the Smithsonian Gift Shop, and shops in New York City, Los Angeles, Chicago and now on line.
-Just click on shop on the home page.
+Just click on store on any page.
 I add new products often and I am open to commission work.

 I started my business in the basement of my house in Columbus.
 It was called Swamp Studio because whenever it rained water seeped up through the floor.
 My tables had to have “custom” cut legs so they would sit level.
 I also shared the space with two cats, Bert & Ernie, who spent their nights there and aside from the odd paw print on a wet plate they were very considerate.
 My early work was mostly concerned with surface decoration on classic forms first Art Deco then the Jazz Series with the Galaxy Series coming after I moved to the country and “discovered” the Milky Way.